nhorton04/git-interview-baseline/README.md

 When we checkout a remote branch fetched, git will create a local branch to track that remote and switch to that branch.
 We can now do work, push it back up to GitHub, and another developer can fetch those changes down.

 `git fetch` is a pretty low-level git command we don't use that much because it always requires two steps, first `git fetch` and then `git merge` to actually integrate those changes into your working branch.
 Generally, if you are in `master` you want to immediately `fetch` and `merge` any changes to the remote master.
+That brings us to our next objective: using `git pull`.

 ## 8: Combine `git fetch` with `git merge` by using `git pull`

-If you want to both fetch and merge (which is what you want to do 99% of the time), just type `git pull`. `git pull` is literally the combination of both `git fetch` and `git merge`.
+If you want to both fetch and merge (which is what you want to do 99% of the time), just type `git pull`. `git pull` is literally the combination of `git fetch` and `git merge`.

 When you `git pull`, the following things will occur: